 I cut a piece of clay and mix it well.
 I use two basic techniques for sculpting - for some of the elements, I roll slabs of clay with a simple rolling pin.
 From the slabs, I cut out the various elements - clothing and other parts.
 I make most of the elements with my hands, pressing, pinching, taking and adding material.
 This is the most difficult part to describe because the process is very intuitive.
 I join the pieces together (arms, torso, head, etc.) with the help of a slip of clay and water.
 However, in order to work on the figure, I have to wait for the clay to evaporate some of the moisture and only then it is possible to work on the details.
 When I finish the sculpture, I let it dry completely.
 This stage is called "Greenware" because the clay is unfired.
 After it has completely dried, which takes about 2 days, I start cleaning the edges, smoothing the surface with a wet sponge, fine removing excess material with a scalpel.
 This happens in the "Bone dry" stage.

-Stage 2: First firing
+Stage 2: FIRST FIRING

 I arrange the sculptures in the kiln very carefully- bone dry greenware is extremely brittle and will break apart very easily.
 Therefore, it should be handled as little as possible and great care must be taken when loading it into the kiln.
 Sometimes I also add already glazed work to them to better fill the volume of the kiln and to save time.
-The firing lasts all night at 1060 degrees, and in the morning in my studio, it is quite hot.
+The firing lasts all night (~8 hours) at 1065 degrees, and in the morning in my studio, it is quite hot.
 In winter it is wonderful!
 I can't open the kiln the next morning because the ceramics are still very hot and because of the big difference in temperatures it would crack.
-I can take the work out in about 2 days.
+I can take the sculptures out in about 2 days.
 In the meantime, I'm working on new pieces.

-Stage 3: Glazing
+Stage 3: GLAZING

 It is now safe to open the lid, remove all the figures and start glazing the unglazed work.
 I use glaze to impart color and vibrancy to the sculptures.
 I apply the glaze with a brush.
 During baking, a chemical reaction takes place and the glaze components melt and bind to the surface of the ceramic.